zaphosting/docs/docs/foundry-server-savegames.md

 sidebar_label: Manage Savegames
 ---

-In this guide, we will explore how to manage your Foundry Gamesaves on your gameserver, including backing up your local and server savegames as well as uploading it to your server.
+In this guide, we will explore how to manage your Foundry Gamesaves on your game server, including backing up your local and server savegames as well as uploading it to your server.

 ## Prerequisites